 Typically, students who have earned at least a grade of a “C” or better have successfully transferred credit to a number of schools.
 Although most colleges and universities do accept these credits, it is in your own best interest to contact your choice of schools to discuss any concurrent enrollment classes that you are interested in, prior to taking the course(s).

-To start the transfer process, request a transcript from the SUNY Broome Registrar’s office, through your MyCollege account, or visit this page.
+To start the transfer process, request a transcript from the SUNY Broome Registrar’s office, through your MyCollege account, or see the Transcripts page.